-- (1) Attendance of a funeral and cremation is limited to 50 persons or less and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used, subject to strict adherence to all health protocols and all persons maintaining a distance of one and a half metres from each other. - (2) Night vigils are not allowed. - (3) After-funeral and cremation gatherings, including "aftertears" gatherings, are not allowed.
+(1) Attendance of a funeral and cremation is limited to 50 persons or less and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used, subject to strict adherence to all health protocols and all persons maintaining a distance of one and a half metres from each other.

-- (4) During a funeral and cremation, a person must wear a face mask and adhere to all health protocols and social distancing measures. - (5) The duration of a funeral or cremation service is restricted to a maximum of two hours.
+- (2) Night vigils are not allowed. - (3) After-funeral and cremation gatherings, including "aftertears" gatherings, are not allowed. - (4) During a funeral and cremation, a person must wear a face mask and adhere to all health protocols and social distancing measures. - (5) The duration of a funeral or cremation service is restricted to a maximum of two hours.

-- (1) All gatherings are prohibited, except- - (a) for funerals; - (b) when at a workplace; or - (c) when buying or obtaining goods and services. - (2) [subregulation (2) deleted by section 3(a) of Government Notice R567 of 2021] - (3) All social gatherings, including faith-based gatherings are prohibited until 11 July 2021, after which this provision will be reviewed. - (4) Gatherings at political events and traditional council meetings are prohibited until 11 July 2021, after which this provision will be reviewed. - (5) Gatherings at a workplace for work purposes are allowed, subject to strict adherence to all health protocols and social distancing measures. - (6) Gatherings at cinemas and theatres are prohibited until 11 July 2021 after which this provision will be reviewed. - (7) Gatherings at casinos are prohibited until 11 July 2021, after which this provision will be reviewed. - (8) Gatherings at museums, galleries, archives and libraries are prohibited until 11 July 2021, after which this provision will be reviewed. - (9) Gatherings at gyms and fitness centres are prohibited until 11 July 2021, after which this provision will be reviewed. - (10) Gatherings at conferencing, exhibitions and entertainment facilities are prohibited until 11 July 2021 after which this provision will be reviewed. - (11) Gatherings at beaches, parks and dams are prohibited. - (12) Gatherings at the following places are allowed, subject to the limitations set out below- - (a) hotels, lodges, bed and breakfasts, timeshare facilities, resorts and guest houses are allowed full capacity of the available rooms for accommodation, with patrons wearing face masks and observing a distance of at least one and a half metres from each other when in common spaces:
+- (1) All gatherings are prohibited, except- - (a) for funerals; - (b) when at a workplace: or - (c) when buying or obtaining goods and services. - (1A) The provisions of regulation 21 will apply until 25 July 2021 after which the content of regulation 21 will be reviewed. - (2) All social gatherings, including faith-based gatherings are prohibited. - (3) Gatherings at political events and traditional council meetings are prohibited. - (4) Gatherings at a workplace for work purposes are allowed, subject to strict adherence to all health protocols and social distancing measures. - (5) Gatherings at cinemas and theatres are prohibited. - (6) Gatherings at casinos are prohibited. - (7) Gatherings at museums, galleries, archives and libraries are prohibited. - (8) Gatherings at gyms, fitness centres and swimming pools are permitted, subject to a limitation of 50 persons or less and if the relevant space is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the space may be used, subject to strict adherence to all health protocols and further subject to strict adherence to health protocols and social distancing measures, as provided for in directions issued by the relevant Cabinet member, made after consultation with the Cabinet member responsible for health. - (9) Gatherings at conferencing, exhibitions and entertainment facilities are prohibited. - (10) Gatherings at the following places are allowed, subject to the limitations set out below- - (a) hotels, lodges, bed and breakfasts, timeshare facilities, resorts and guest houses are allowed full capacity of the available rooms for accommodation, with patrons wearing face masks and observing a distance of at least one and a half metres from each other when in common spaces; and - (b) restaurants and other in-house dining facilities is limited to 50 persons or less and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used, subject to strict adherence to all health protocols, the adherence to the restrictions on the sale of alcohol and further subject to strict adherence to directions on the times of operation, health protocols and social distancing measures, as provided for in directions issued by the relevant Cabinet member, made after consultation with the Cabinet member responsible for health.